jharwell/sierra/docs/src/trial.rst

          so to run.
 After it finishes, you can go to ``$HOME/research/exp`` and find all the simulation outputs, including camera ready graphs!
-For an explanation of SIERRA's runtime directory tree, see :ref:`ln-sierra-usage-runtime-exp-tree`.
+For an explanation of SIERRA's runtime directory tree, see :ref:`usage/runtime-exp-tree`.
 You can also run the same experiment again, and it will overwrite the previous one because you passed ``--exp-overwrite``.